ARtronClassicStudio/MidiJackEngine/README.md

 # MIDI Jack Engine
-MIDI Jack is a MIDI input plugin for Unity.
+MIDI Jack Engine is a MIDI input plugin for Unity.

-sample

-System Requirements
+# System Requirements
-Unity 5
+Unity 2020.3.14f1 (LST)

-Windows or Mac OS X
+Only for Windows
-Installation
+# Installation
 Download and import MidiJack.unitypackage into your project.
 That’s it!

 See the troubleshooting topics if you encounter any problems.